sunnymoon1314/01_host_static_web_site_on_aws_s3/README.md

-# This repository contains the step-by-step instructions to setup a static web site on Amazon Web Services (AWS) Simple Storage Serrvice (S3).
+# This repository contains the step-by-step instructions to setup a static web site on Amazon Web Services (AWS) Simple Storage Service (S3).

 ## Pre-requisites for this tutorial:
 - You have an AWS login account.